Industrial school (Great Britain)

 Connaught House 1887 – A Church of England Industrial School in Winchester.

 Industrial schools were intended to solve problems of juvenile vagrancy in England by removing poor and neglected children from their home environment to a boarding school.
 The Industrial Schools Act 1857 (20 & 21 Vict. c.
 48) allowed magistrates to send disorderly children to a residential industrial school.
-An 1876 act led to non-residential day schools of a similar kind.
+An 1876 act Elementary Education Act 1876 (39 & 40 Vict. c.
+70) led to non-residential day schools of a similar kind.

 There were similar arrangements in Scotland, where the Industrial Schools Act came into force in 1866.
 The schools cared for neglected children and taught them a trade, with an emphasis on preventing crime.
 Glasgow Industrial School for Girls is an example formed in 1882.

-They were distinct from reformatories set up under the Youthful Offenders Act 1854 (and the Reformatory Schools (Scotland) Act 1854) which included an element of punishment.
+They were distinct from reformatories set up under the Youthful Offenders Act 1854 (17 & 18 Vict. c.
+86) (and the Reformatory Schools (Scotland) Act 1854 (17 & 18 Vict. c.
+74)) which included an element of punishment.
 Both agreed in 1927 to call themselves approved schools.

 In Ireland, the Industrial Schools Act (Ireland) 1868 (31 & 32 Vict. c.
 25) established industrial schools (scoileanna saothair) to care for "neglected, orphaned and abandoned children".
 By 1884 there were 5,049 children in such institutions.